rocking-e/remote-host-setup/README.md

 # remote-host-setup

 This repository contains Ansible code to facilitate configuring remote Linux hosts.
 I created it initially to configure a server in karmalab for use as a Teleport operations host.
-That is accomplished with the [teleport-ops.yaml](./teleport-ops.yaml) playbook.
+But it can also be used to setup any host.
+It installs some basic tooling to support ansible.
+The main playbook is [setup-host.yaml](./setup-host.yaml) playbook.
 I then added the playbooks [get-updates.yaml](./get-updates.yaml) and [do-updates.yaml](./do-updates.yaml) to see if OS package updates are available and to apply the updates.